Purdue-CS193/homework-0-BasantSharm/index.md

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Basant's First CS193 Homework:
+- There are funny presenters
+- The room is very wide.
+- They teach me important things

 ### Markdown